Whether it’s spring cleaning, the fall closet turnover or just an everyday effort to replace the old with the new, we toss out a lot of stuff.

 That’s equivalent to the amount of greenhouse gases produced by 21.6 million cars in one year.

-That methane is a big contributor to global warming.
-Researchers estimate it’s accounted for one-quarter of the warming that’s happened in the past 150 years.
+Researchers estimate methane accounts for one-quarter of the warming that’s happened in the past 150 years.
 (Need a refresher on how the greenhouse effect works?
-Brush up in our ultimate guide to climate change.)
+Brush up in our guide to climate change eBook.)

 Our first line of attack in limiting what ends up in a landfill should be reducing what we buy and use, and reusing and recycling whatever we can.
 We can take a more climate-friendly approach to shopping, and look after what we have so it lasts longer.

 1. Use less in the journey to zero-waste